-At June 30, 2018, the Company had cash flow of \$1,931,993 representing a decrease of \$2,168,615 from \$4,100,608 held at December 31, 2017.
-The Company's working capital at June 30, 2018 was \$1 million compared to working capital of \$2.6 million at December 31, 2017.
-The Company's working capital decreased by \$1.6 million since the year ended December 31, 2017 resulting mainly from expenditures incurred related to acquisition and exploration activities for the Gibellini Project.
+At September 30, 2018, the Company had cash flow of \$0.8 million representing a decrease of \$3.3 million from \$4.1 million held at December 31, 2017.
+The Company's working capital at September 30, 2018 was a deficit of \$0.3 million compared to working capital of \$2.6 million at December 31, 2017.
+The Company's working capital decreased by \$2.9 million since the year ended December 31, 2017 resulting mainly from expenditures incurred related to acquisition and exploration activities for the Gibellini Project.
 The Company's cash flow highlights are presented in the table below.
-The Company believes it has sufficient capital to meet its cash needs for the next 12 months, including the costs of compliance with continuing reporting requirements.